Kaltsoon/nosql/material/3-mongo-operations.md

 > The library database used in the previous exercises isn't suitable for the project.

 > [!IMPORTANT]
 > Exercise 8 👨‍💻: Implement an [entity relationship diagram](https://www.lucidchart.com/pages/er-diagrams) for your project's data model in the format you prefer.
 Include the names of the entities, their relationships, their attributes, and data types.
-Add an image of the diagram to the file.
+Add an image of the diagram to the submission file.

 > [!IMPORTANT]
 > Exercise 9 👨‍💻: Create a database for your project and add the collections in the MongoDB Compass.
 Then, insert a few documents into each collection as test data using the MongoDB Shell.
 Revisit [Manage Databases in Compass](https://www.mongodb.com/docs/compass/current/databases/), [Manage Collections in Compass](https://www.mongodb.com/docs/compass/current/collections/) and [Insert Documents](https://www.mongodb.com/docs/manual/tutorial/insert-documents/) guides if you have trouble.